The Trick to Life

-The Trick to Life is the debut studio album by English indie pop band The Hoosiers.
+The Trick to Life is the debut studio album by English indie pop band the Hoosiers.
 It was released in the United Kingdom on 22 October 2007 by RCA Records.
 Four singles were released from the album.

 Album cover

 The album was released with multiple different colours to the front cover.
 The 2008 Japanese release and the 2017 10th Anniversary re-release has a multi-coloured cover.

 Commercial performance

-The album reached #1 on the UK Charts.
+The album reached No. 1 on the UK Charts.

-The album charted at #98 in the UK end of year album chart, selling around 95,900 copies in 2007.
+The album charted at No. 98 in the UK end of year album chart, selling around 95,900 copies in 2007.

 The album has sold 658,056 copies in the UK as of April 2014.